ridaarif98/NewPortfolio/README.md

 # MyPortfolio
-#This is MyPortfolio Project
+# This is MyPortfolio Project

-   This is a mobile-first portfolio project built using Semantic HTML and CSS.
+   This is a mobile-first portfolio project built using Semantic HTML, CSS and JavaScript.
 It includes the navigation bar, the headline, a list of past projects(which includes skills, languages and frameworks used), the about section and a contact form.
    Also add github Pages to make my Portfolio online available.

   ![screenshot](./Images/newPort.png)

   ## Built With

-- Html,CSS
+- Html,CSS, Javascript
 - Git, Github
 - Visual Studio Code